 Planning to have your wedding outside on a scorching hot day in August?
 Chances are your buttercream-clad cake won’t fare too well.
 To avoid a potentially devastating situation, get to know your frostings.
 Fondant can usually withstand heat while whipped frostings will melt away when it gets warm.
 Your decorator will more than likely let you know this, but it’s always good to come prepared.

-Book a consultation with your decorator
+Book a consultation with your bakery

-Even if you think you know exactly what you want, you’ll want to have a chat with your decorator before they get down to business.
+Even if you think you know exactly what you want, you’ll want to have a chat with your baker before they get down to business.
 Though you may have found your ideal design in the pages of a magazine, he or she can probably make it even more suited to your wedding.
 Bring along some invites, photos of your proposed decor and dress, or anything else that you think may be useful.

-Toppers can be cool
+Wedding cake toppers can be cool

 Reserve your date

 Okay, so this step is not super enjoyable but it is totally necessary.
 You’re going to want to make sure that your bakery of choice can actually get your cake done for the day you want it.
-If your decorator is in high demand you’ll want to give them your wedding date as early as possible so that you don’t miss out on that Instagram-worthy creation.
+If your baker is in high demand you’ll want to give them your wedding date as early as possible so that you don’t miss out on that Instagram-worthy creation.

 Ask the important questions